BRITISH MADE TRANSFORMERS.

 CLASSIC ORANGE STYLING

-All our speaker cabinets feature basket weave vinyl, unique ‘picture frame’ edging design, woven speaker grille cloth and are finished in our legendary, tough Rexine livery vinyl dating back to 1968.
+All our speaker cabinets feature textured vinyl, unique ‘picture frame’ edging design, woven speaker grille cloth and are finished in our legendary, tough Rexine livery vinyl dating back to 1968.
 The Basketweave material is tough and gives our cabinets their ‘thickened’ sound, that guitarists love.